 This is a Book for People Who Love the National Parks by Matt Garczyski

 I loved the portable size of this handbook.
-It features a short introduction into the National Park Service.
-Then read two page summeries of the more popular parks across the U.S. The illustrations are charming as well.
+It features a short introduction to the National Park Service.
+There are two-page summaries of the more popular parks across the U.S. The illustrations are charming as well.

 After reading, I really wanted to see the last of my remaining parks, like Voyageurs National Park and Dry Tortugas National Park.

-Here’s your book to cover all 62 National Parks for kids.
+Here’s your book that covers 62 National Parks for kids.
 Packed with information in kid-sized bites.

 America’s National Parks (Lonely Planet Kids)